Raymond-engr/DRID_Research/server/src/Articles/list_of_faculties_and_dept_in_uniben.md

 CH Institute of Child Health (CH)

-ICSAN Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN) ICSAN Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN)
+ICSAN Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN)

 INE Institute of Education (INE)
-INE Institute of Education (INE)

-INP Institute of Public Administration and Health Services Management (IPAHSM) (INP) INP Institute of Public Administration and Health Services Management (IPAHSM) (INP)
+INP Institute of Public Administration and Health Services Management (IPAHSM) (INP)

 JUPEB Joint Universities Preliminary Examinations Board (JUPEB)